 For example, the Rough Collie is one of the most prized herding dogs.
 Their instinctive intelligence is herding.
-Being able to round up livestock, put them in formations and guide them to a destination requires instinctive intelligence.
+Being able to round up livestock, push them into formations and guide them to a destination requires this special instinctive intelligence.

 These dogs were not taught to herd, they just knew how to do it.
 Similarly, the Poodles were bred to retrieve water game, such as ducks.
 They were some of the best water retrievers the canine kingdom had to offer.

 Did you know Poodles are some of the best swimmers?
-It’s not because they spend a ton of time learning to swim, they’re just naturally adept while in the water.
+It’s not because they spend a ton of time learning to swim, they’re just naturally adept while in water.
 As such, swimming is part of the true instinctive IQ of this breed.

 2. The Poodle’s Adaptive Intelligence

 Adaptive intelligence refers to what the dog is capable of learning for him or herself.
-In other words, how great of a problem solver they are and whether they’re able to learn from previous experiences/mistakes.
+In other words, how great of a problem solver they are and whether they’re able to learn from the past (experiences, mistakes, etc.).

 Poodles are incredibly smart.
 Mine figured out how a door stopper wedge works.
 So he’ll pick one up and move it to the bathroom door when I’m going to bathe him, hoping that it would stop me from getting in the door.

 Before I go take my Poodle out for a walk, I put on sunscreen.
 Now she’ll lead me to the dresser where there’s sunscreen every time she wants to go for a walk!

 Both these stories show just how high a Poodle’s adaptive intelligence can be.
-They learn quickly from previous events and may sometimes even use experience to communicate to humans.
+They quickly learn from previous events and may sometimes even use their past experience to communicate to humans.
 It’s just how smart dogs learn.